phi1ipp/docker-opp-agent/README.md

 # README #

-This docker image demonstrate how to use OPP agent in a docker container to be able to refresh the base image of the container in the future.
-The idea is that the binaries are placed on a mountable partition for future use.
+This docker image demonstrates, how to use OPP agent in a docker container, to be able to refresh the base image of the container in the future.
+The idea is, that the OPP agent binaries are placed on a mountable partition for future re-use.

-Buildin consists of two stages:
+Building consists of two stages:
-1. Building original (registration) container and registering the agent to your Okra tenant
+1. Building original (registration) container and registering the agent to your Okta tenant
-2. Creating lightweight runtime container, which can be refreshed if the base image is changed
+2. Creating lightweight runtime container, which can be refreshed/rebuilt, if the base image is changed (or any other reason)

 # Building and running
 `./build.sh <your domain name> <agent version>`